Current Season

 Guest Directed by Hannah Todd

-About the Play: Two sisters and a dog live out their lives on the bleak English moors, dreaming of love and power.
+About the Play: Join us for an electric and often biting take on the gender dynamics of Victorian novels.
+Two sisters and a dog live out their lives on the bleak English moors, and dream of love and power.
 The arrival of a hapless governess and a moor-hen set all three on a strange and dangerous path.
-The Moors is a dark comedy about love, desperation, and visibility.
-HISTORY: The Moors premiered at Yale Repertory Theatre in New Haven, CT in February 2016 under the direction of Jackson Gay.
+The Moors is a dark, disruptive, immediate comedy about love, desperation, and visibility.
+Hannah Todd directs this potently relevant work and makes her Stage Center debut.

 Performance Dates